-Simon Property Group, Inc. (NYSE:SPG), headquartered in Indianapolis, Indiana, is a real estate investment trust engaged in the ownership and management of income-producing properties, primarily regional malls and community shopping centers.
-Through its subsidiary partnerships, it currently owns or has an interest in 241 properties containing an aggregate of 183 million square feet of gross leasable area in 36 states, as well as nine assets in Europe and Canada.
-Additional Simon Property Group information is available at www.simon.com.
+Headquartered in Indianapolis, Indiana, Simon Property Group, Inc. is a real estate investment trust engaged in the ownership and management of income-producing properties, primarily regional malls and community shopping centers.
+Through its subsidiary partnerships, it currently owns or has an interest in 241 properties containing an aggregate of 183 million square feet of gross leasable area in 36 states, as well as nine assets in Europe and Canada and ownership interests in other real estate assets.
+Additional Simon Property Group, Inc. information is available at http://about.simon.com/corpinfo/index.html.